NLP4H/website/content/blog/MS_BERT_intro.md

 ## Acknowledgements

 We would like to thank the researchers and staff at the Data Science and Advanced Analytics (DSAA) department, St. Michael’s Hospital, for providing consistent support and guidance throughout this project.
 We would also like to thank Dr. Marzyeh Ghassemi, and Taylor Killan for providing us the opportunity to work on this exciting project.
+Lastly, we would like to thank Dr. Tony Antoniou and Dr. Jiwon Oh from the MS clinic at St. Michael's Hospital for their support on the neurological examination notes.